Are you an apple shape and wondering how to dress your apple body shape?

 - Average to large bust size

 This is a body shape that often develops after 40 when you start to experience symptoms of (peri)menopause and may gain weight around your waist.

 To be honest this is not the easiest body shape to dress as many women with this shape will be well aware of.
-Some women tend to cover it all up with lose garments, which in most cases is not the right thing to do.
+Some women tend to cover it all up with loose garments, which in most cases is not the right thing to do as this can simply make you look larger.

-Below are some rough guidelines what will and will not work for many apple shaped women over 40.
+Below are some rough guidelines of what will and will not work for many apple shaped women over 40.